unicode-org/cldr/docs/ldml/tr35-keyboards.md

 ### Compatibility Notice

+> A major rewrite of this specification, called "Keyboard 3.0", was introduced in CLDR v45.
-> 👉 Note: CLDR-TC has agreed that the changes required were too extensive to maintain compatibility.
-For this reason, the `ldmlKeyboard3.dtd` DTD used here is _not_ compatible with DTDs from prior versions of CLDR such as v43 and prior.
+> The changes required were too extensive to maintain compatibility.
+For this reason, the `ldmlKeyboard3.dtd` DTD is _not_ compatible with DTDs from prior versions of CLDR such as v43 and prior.
 >
 > To process earlier XML files, use the data and specification from v43.1, found at <https://www.unicode.org/reports/tr35/tr35-69/tr35.html>
+>
+> `ldmlKeyboard.dtd` continues to be made available in CLDR, however, it will not be updated.

 ### Accessibility